hemanthsai126/CIC-IDS/readme.md

 Slack notifications currently exist for new leads and inbox activity, but they are driven by environment webhook settings and code-level behavior.
 The new Settings page should make notification behavior configurable without redeploying.

 Lead timezone and quiet-hours metadata already exist for leads when state can be inferred.
-Settings should build on that model instead of inventing a separate timezone source.
+For this first Settings version, engagement hours should use one lead-engagement timezone configured on the Settings page, with Central Time as the fallback.

 ## Page Structure